shivamBasak/Brain-Stroke-Detection/README.md

 Addressing these challenges systematically will contribute to the successful development and deployment of a brain stroke image detection system using Flask, OpenCV, TensorFlow, and Keras.

-# Still the UI is in progress
-Made by Shivam Basak,Riddhith Banerjee
+Made by Shivam Basak,Riddhith Banerjee,Anupam Kumar Ram